open-policy-agent/opa/CONTRIBUTING.md

 - Related commits must be squashed before they are merged.
 - All tests must pass and there must be no warnings from the `make check` target.

+## Code Review

+Before a Pull Request is merged, it will undergo code review from other members of the OPA community.
+In order to streamline the code review process, when amending your Pull Request in response to a review, do not squash your changes into relevant commits until it has been approved for merge.
+This allows the reviewer to see what changes are new and removes the need to wade through code that has not been modified to search for a small change.

+When adding temporary patches in response to review comments, consider formatting the message subject like one of the following:
+- `Fixup into commit <commit ID> (squash before merge)`
+- `Fixed changes requested by @username (squash before merge)`
+- `Amended <description> (squash before merge)`

+The purpose of these formats is to provide some context into the reason the temporary commit exists, and to label it as needing squashed before a merge is performed.

+It is worth noting that not all changes need be squashed before a merge is performed.
+Some changes made as a result of review stand well on their own, independent of other commits in the series.
+Such changes should be made into their own commit and added to the PR.

+If your Pull Request is small though, it is acceptable to squash changes during the review process.
+Use your judgement about what constitutes a small Pull Request.
+If you aren't sure, send a message to the OPA slack or post a comment on the Pull Request.